frvie/wf-engine/README.md

-## 🎯 What is the Workflow Engine?High-performance, extensible workflow system for AI object detection with support for DirectML GPU, CUDA, NPU, and CPU backends.
+### 🎯 What is the Workflow Engine?
+High-performance, extensible workflow system for AI object detection with support for DirectML GPU, CUDA, NPU, and CPU backends.
 Features parallel execution, data session caching, and easy custom node creation.High-performance, extensible workflow system for AI object detection with support for DirectML GPU, CUDA, NPU, and CPU backends.
 Features parallel execution, data session caching, and easy custom node creation.